benaadams/ERCs/ERCS/erc-XXXX.md

 Wallets and other implementers SHOULD surface the distinction between owning a child account's controlling NFT and directly holding the child account's assets.
 Nested accounts can be presented as folders, subaccounts, or similar hierarchy, but the child accounts remain separate custody addresses with separate balances, validators, recovery settings, and execution history.

 Outstanding token-level approvals survive control transfer.
 [ERC-20](./eip-20) allowances, [ERC-721](./eip-721) approvals and operators, and [ERC-1155](./eip-1155) operator approvals granted by the account to third-party contracts are stored on the individual token contracts and are not invalidated when the controlling NFT transfers.
 A previous controller who granted unlimited approvals to a DeFi protocol has effectively granted those approvals to the protocol forever, unless the new controller explicitly revokes them.
 [ERC-1271](./eip-1271) signatures are invalidated by the control-version increment, but token-level approvals are not.
-Wallets SHOULD enumerate and display outstanding approvals during or after control transfer and SHOULD offer batch revocation via `executeBatch`.
+The approval revocation interface (`revokeERC20Approval`, `revokeERC721Approval`, `revokeOperatorApproval` and batch variants) allows the current controller to revoke known approvals even during the unlock freeze, providing a cleanup path before transfer.
+However, the account cannot automatically enumerate which approvals it has granted - approvals are stored on external token contracts and there is no on-chain enumeration mechanism.
+Approval events (`Approval`, `ApprovalForAll`) are indexed by block explorers and off-chain services, so outstanding approvals are discoverable through off-chain tooling, but this requires active due diligence.
+Wallets and marketplaces SHOULD surface outstanding approvals for the account address during or before control transfer.
 The risk is highest when accounts are sold or transferred to untrusted parties, as the new controller may not be aware of all existing approvals.

 Users SHOULD prefer exact-amount approvals combined with their target operation in a single `executeBatch` (for example `approve + swap`) rather than granting unlimited standing approvals, as this limits the exposure window.

 Self-ownership is prohibited at the protocol level: transfers to the account encoded by the tokenId always revert.
-Cyclic control graphs are prevented by the cycle check on every transfer, which walks the ownership chain up to 4 hops.
+Cyclic control graphs are prevented by the cycle check on every transfer, which walks the ownership chain up to `maxNestingDepth()` hops (default 4).
 The check distinguishes between addresses that are not controlled accounts (no minted controller token - safe, chain terminates) and addresses that are controlled accounts whose ownership chain must be followed.
 Transfers to EOAs and non-controlled-account contracts incur no `ownerOf` calls.
 Only transfers into the controlled-account hierarchy trigger the bounded chain walk.

 ### Regulatory considerations